pizie11/FFXIVBMB/README.md

 An archipelago manual randomizer for FFXIV focused on entirely blue mage

-### Goal: Complete Masked Carnivale #30
+### Goal: Complete Masked Carnivale #32

 ### Needed to play:
 * FFXIV
-* BLU levelled to at least 60
+* BLU levelled to at least 80
-* Every (Few exceptions) ARR and HW BLU spell unlocked
+* Every BLU spell unlocked
-* Some gil/tomes for gearing
+* Some spare gil/tomes for gearing

 ### Location checks:
 * Completing a synced FATE in a certain zone of a particular level range